 Reduced Sales Charges - Class A Shares.
-You may qualify for a reduced initial sales charge on purchases of Class A Shares under rights of accumulation ("ROA") or a letter of intent ("LOI").
-The Class A Shares of other mutual funds managed by the Advisor may be included when considering eligibility for reduced sales charges under ROA or a LOI.
+You may qualify for a reduced initial sales charge on purchases of Class A shares under rights of accumulation ("ROA") or a letter of intent ("LOI").
+The Class A shares of other mutual funds managed by the Advisor may be included when considering eligibility for reduced sales charges under ROA or an LOI.
 The transaction processing procedures maintained by certain financial institutions through which you can purchase Fund shares may restrict the universe of accounts considered for purposes of calculating a reduced sales charge under ROA or LOI.
 For example, the processing procedures of a financial institution may limit accounts to those that share the same tax identification number or mailing address and that are maintained only with that financial institution.
-The Fund permits financial institutions to calculate ROA and LOI based on the financial institution's transaction processing procedures.
+The Fund permits financial institutions to calculate ROA and LOI based on the financial institution's transaction processing procedures for ROA and LOI based on the financial institution's transaction processing procedures.
 Please contact your financial institution before investing to determine the process used to identify accounts for ROA and LOI purposes.

-For rights of accumulation, you may take into account accumulated holdings in all Class A Shares of the Fund and any other fund managed by the Advisor that were purchased previously for accounts (a) (i) in your name, (ii) in the name of your spouse, (iii) in the name of you and your spouse, or (iv) in the name of your minor child under the age of 21, and (b) sharing the same mailing address ("Accounts").
+For ROA, you may take into account accumulated holdings in all Class A shares of the Fund and any other fund managed by the Advisor that were purchased previously for accounts (a) (i) in your name, (ii) in the name of your spouse, (iii) in the name of your advisor that were purchased previously for accounts (a) (i) in your name, (ii) in the name of your spouse, (iii) in the name of you and your spouse, or (iv) in the name of your minor child under the age of 21, and (b) sharing the same mailing address ("Accounts").
 Subject to your financial institution's capabilities, your accumulated holdings will be calculated as the higher of (a) the current value of your existing holdings (as of the day prior to your additional Fund investment) or (b) the amount you invested (including reinvested dividends and capital gains, but excluding capital appreciation) less any withdrawals.